CarolANikolic/react-poster/README.md

 npm install
 ```

-To run de project on your machine:
+To run the project on your machine:
 (a) Open http://localhost:5173/ in your browser, and on the terminal use de following command:
 ```
 npm run dev
 ```

 (b) Create a copy of the backend [react-poster-backend](https://github.com/CarolANikolic/react-poster-backend) in your machine, install all dependencies (npm install), and on the terminal use the following command:
 ```
 npm start
 ```